We’ve all heard it before.

 Well, that depends.

-If you eat early before you head to the office a meal replacement shake might perfect.
+If you eat early before you head to the office an omelet with veggies or a meal replacement shake might perfect.

 Most people will do well with a combination of protein, fat, and carbs.